na-o-ys/na-o-ys.github.io/others/_posts/2015-11-07-sparse-vector-similarities.markdown

 title: Compute all pairwise vector similarities within a sparse matrix (Python)
 ---

-When we deal with some applications such as **Collaborative Filtering**, computation of similarities may become a challenge in terms of implementation or performance.
+When we deal with some applications such as **Collaborative Filtering**, computation of vector similarities may become a challenge in terms of implementation or performance.

 Consider a matrix whose **rows** and **columns** represent **user_ids** and **item_ids**.
 A cell contains boolean or numerical value which represents user-item information such as purchase history or item rating.

-At a general situation, the matrix is sparse.
+In a general situation, the matrix is sparse.
 So we choise `scipy.sparse` library to treat the matrix.
 On Item-based CF, similarities between every two items (columns) must be calculated.

 This post will show you the efficient implementation of similarity computation with two major similarities, **Cosine similarity** and **Jaccard similarity**.